shubham070696/Portfolio/proposal.md

 ### Iteration 1 (Current):

-  * Researching and gaining a thorough understanding of the topic.
+  * Research about the topic.
-  * Key facts and statistics that I want to convey.
+  * Key facts and statistics that I want to convey from the data.
-  * Create a story arc of emotions that I want my audience to feel as they go through my work.
+  * Create a story arc of emotions for my target audience.
-  * Get User Feedback on story arc and any suggestions.
+  * Get user feedback on story arc and any suggestions.
-  * Initial thought sketches of the vizualizations.
+  * Initial thought sketches for the vizualizations.

 ### Iteration 2:
   * Gather data and perform cleaning using Python and explore the dataset more.
-  * Create wireframes for vizualiaztions from the thought sketches and explorations .
+  * Create wireframes for vizualiaztions from the thought sketches and other explorations models .
   * Finalizing the visualization on the feedback received.
   * Creating the vizualizations on Tableau, Flourish studio etc.
   * Refining and tweaking.